-- Diversification benefit equals the difference between total Management VaR and the sum of the VaRs for the individual risk categories.
-This benefit arises because the simulated one-day losses for each of the primary market risk categories occur on different days; similar diversification benefits are also taken into account within each category. - N/A Not Applicable.
-The minimum and maximum VaR values for the total VaR and each of the component VaRs might have occurred on different days during the year and therefore the diversification benefit is not an applicable measure. - The Credit Portfolio VaR is disclosed as a separate category from the Primary Risk Categories and includes counterparty credit valuation adjustment and related hedges.
+Diversification benefit equals the difference between total Management VaR and the sum of the VaRs for the individual risk categories.
+This benefit arises because the simulated one-day losses for each of the primary market risk categories occur on different days; similar diversification benefits are also taken into account within each category.